DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 To teach children aged 3 to 11 in primary school, you will also need a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.

 A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.
-[Get help understanding English qualifications and their international equivalents](#get-help-and-advice).
+[We can help you prove your English, maths and science qualifications are equivalent to a grade 4 GCSE.](#get-help-and-advice).

 ### If you do not have a university degree

-If you do not have a degree, you can [apply to study a 3 to 4 year undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with a professional teaching qualification ([qualified teacher status, or QTS](https://www.gov.uk/guidance/qualified-teacher-status-qts)).
+If you do not have a degree, you can [apply to study a 3 to 4 year undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status](/what-is-qts) (QTS).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.

 Visit the [UK Council for International Student Affairs](https://www.ukcisa.org.uk/) for lots of helpful information about studying at an English university.

-## 2. Get help and advice
+## 2. Get support and advice

-### Help with international qualifications
+### We can help with international qualifications

-If your qualifications come from a non-UK institution, your teacher training provider may want to see a [‘statement of comparability’](https://enic.org.uk/Qualifications/SOC/Default.aspx) showing their equivalence to UK qualifications.
+If your qualifications come from a non-UK institution, your teacher training provider may want to see a [‘statement of comparability’](https://enic.org.uk/Qualifications/SOC/Default.aspx).
+A statement of comparability proves that your school and university qualifications are equivalent to UK GCSEs and a UK undergraduate degree.

 Call Get into Teaching on 0800 389 2500 for: